davidcalikes/Late-Gigs/docs/README.md

 <img src="./readme_images/plan_logic_flow.png">_Flow of logic from each of the menu functions._

  <br>
     The final logic flow of the Late Gigs app doesn't deviate from this chart but there are some aspects of flow present in the current app that are missing from the original chart design.
-These include: passing user information through the "confirmed gigs" google sheet before creating a standby listing for the user (double booking check function).
+These include: passing user information through the "confirmed gigs" google sheet before creating a standby listing(double booking check function).
 And also the removal of standby listings from the database once a gig is created.

 <br>